Sheryl Lee Ralph: Early life

-She starred in a high-school production of the musical Oklahoma!, portraying Ado Annie.
-Ralph graduated in 1972.
-Earlier that year, she was crowned Miss Black Teen-age New York.
-At 19, Ralph was the youngest woman to ever graduate from Rutgers University.
-During her time at Rutgers, Ralph was one of the earliest winners of the Irene Ryan Acting Scholarships awarded by the Kennedy Center American College Theater Festival.
+During her time at Rutgers University, Ralph was one of the earliest winners of the Irene Ryan Acting Scholarships awarded by the American College Theatre Festival.

 That year she was named one of the top ten college women in America by Glamour magazine.
-Initially she hoped to study medicine, but after dealing with cadavers in a pre-med class and winning a scholarship in a competition at the American College Theater Festival, she gave up medicine for the performing arts.
-Many years later, she served as the commencement speaker at Rutgers for the Class of 2023.
+Initially she hoped to study medicine, but after dealing with cadavers in a pre-med class and winning a scholarship in a competition at the American College Theatre Festival, she gave up medicine for the performing arts.

 Career

 1977–1989: Early roles and Dreamgirls

 Ralph began her career in the 1970s, starring in the 1977 American crime comedy film A Piece of the Action directed by Sidney Poitier.
-She also made several appearances in television shows, such as Good Times, Wonder Woman and The Jeffersons.
+She also made several appearances in television shows, such as Good Times, Wonder Woman, and The Jeffersons.
 Ralph then landed a role in the Broadway production Reggae (1980), before portraying Deena Jones in the original Broadway musical Dreamgirls (1981).
 On television, she was in the cast of the CBS daytime soap opera Search for Tomorrow while starring on Broadway in Dreamgirls.
 For her performance in Dreamgirls, Ralph was nominated in 1982 for a Tony Award for Best Actress in a Musical.

 Afterwards, she signed with Sid Bernstein's music label, and released her only studio album In the Evening in 1984.
 The album's title track peaked at No. 5 on the Billboard Dance Music/Club Play Singles chart and No. 64 on the UK Singles Chart that same year.
 Ralph landed the leading role of Ginger St. James on the television series It's a Living.
-In 1988 she starred in the Disney film Oliver & Company, providing the voice of Rita, a sassy Afghan Hound.
+In 1988, she starred in the Disney film Oliver & Company, providing the voice of Rita, a sassy Afghan Hound.
 Her first leading role in a film came as Denzel Washington's wife in The Mighty Quinn, released in 1989.